Anassidr/go-microservices/README.md

 - Multipart requests
 - Gzip compression for HTTP responses (reduce data size vs a little CPU consumption)
 - Creating a gRPC server.
 Testing with grpcurl
+- Logging correctly to have traceability especially when working with distributed systems